equinor/ert/README.md

 # ert [![Build Status](https://travis-ci.org/equinor/ert.svg?branch=master)](https://travis-ci.org/equinor/ert)

-ERT - Ensemble based Reservoir Tool - is a tool to run ensemble based on reservoir models.
+ER  T - Ensemble based Reservoir Tool - is a tool to run ensemble based on reservoir models.
 ERT was originally devised as tool to do model updating (history matching) with the EnKF method, now the primary method for model updating is the Ensemble Smoother (ES).